danielbodnar/awesome-stars/BY-LANG.md

 - [artempyanykh/marksman](https://github.com/artempyanykh/marksman) - Write Markdown with code assist and intelligence in the comfort of your favourite editor.
 - [dburriss/tools-for-arch-docs-example](https://github.com/dburriss/tools-for-arch-docs-example) - An example repository of using a devcontainer to develop architecture diagrams

+## Fennel

+- [nyoom-engineering/nyoom.nvim](https://github.com/nyoom-engineering/nyoom.nvim) - A Neovim framework and doom emacs alternative for the stubborn martian hacker.
+Powered by fennel and the oxocarbon theme

 ## Fortran

 - [fortran-lang/fpm](https://github.com/fortran-lang/fpm) - Fortran Package Manager (fpm)